exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter2.md

 ## Chapter 2
 Now, your Todo module is not doing much other than display static page content.
-Let's build a CRUD (Create-Read-Ulter-Delete) function with database to manage user generated todo list.
+Let's build a CRUD (Create-Read-Update-Delete) function with database to manage user generated todo list.

 ### Create a model